aadarshasubedi/CampManagement-API/README.md

 -- May not even work yet! <br />

 All these features are part of the API at it's current state.
 These may or may not be currently implemented in the demonstration.

+# Setup: <br />
+First of all,  I recommend copying the folder "Data" from "**/CampManagement/Bin/Debug/" to your application root location.<br />

+To setup taxes, all you have to do is call the EasyTax() or HardTax() (EasyTax tax is 15%.
+HardTax is 35%) once a year in-game.
+Or more often.
+That's up to you. <br />

+To setup inflation, all you have to do is call the EasyInflation() or HardInflation() once a year in-game.
+After doing that, make sure to overwrite the in-game wealth with the data from "/Data/FinanceInfo.txt", as the inflation-applied money quantity will be in that file.
+Otherwise, the inflation will be ignored by the game. <br />